flrncykz/flrncykz.github.io/_pages/about.md

 <p text-decoration:underline>THIS SITE IS STILL UNDER CONSTRUCTION.</p>
 <p align="justify">
   Halo 👋🏻.
-I am an incoming PhD student in linguistics at [not determined yet].
+I am an incoming PhD student in linguistics.
 I focus mainly on syntax, phonology, semantics and their interfaces.
 Languages that I am interested in include Koreanic, Tungusic, Sinitic and Khosian.
 </p>